 We currently do not have a sales organization.
 In order to commercialize or co-promote tenapanor or any of our other product candidates, we must enter collaborative relationships with one or more third parties, or build internal marketing, sales, distribution, managerial and other non-technical capabilities.
 There can be no assurances that we will be successful in establishing collaborative relationships in a timely manner or on terms that are acceptable to us.
-If tenapanor receives regulatory approval and we have not entered collaborative relationships for the commercialization of tenapanor in the United States, we would have to establish appropriate sales organizations with technical expertise supporting distribution capabilities to commercialize the product candidate, which will be expensive and time consuming, or delay the commercial launch of tenapanor for such indication.
-As a company, we have no prior experience in the marketing, sale and distribution of pharmaceutical products and there are significant risks involved in building and managing a sales organization, including our ability to secure the capital necessary to fund such efforts on acceptable terms, hire, retain, and incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel, comply with regulatory requirements applicable to the marketing and sale of drug products and effectively manage a geographically dispersed sales and marketing team.
+If tenapanor receives regulatory approval and we have not entered collaborative relationships for the commercialization of tenapanor in the United States, we would have to establish appropriate sales organizations with technical expertise supporting distribution capabilities to commercialize the product candidate, which will be expensive and time consuming, or delay the commercial launch of pharmaceutical products and there are significant risks involved in building and managing a sales organization, including our ability to secure the capital necessary to fund such efforts on acceptable terms, hire, retain, and incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel, comply with regulatory requirements applicable to the marketing and sale of drug products and effectively manage a geographically dispersed sales and marketing team.

-If we are unable to enter collaborative relationships a timely manner, or on acceptable terms, and/or we fail or are delayed in the development of our internal sales, marketing and distribution capabilities, we may choose to delay the commercialization of our products and/or the commercialization of our products could be adversely impacted, and we may not be able to successfully commercialize our product candidates.
+If we are unable to enter collaborative relationships a timely manner, or on acceptable terms, and/or we fail or are delayed in the development of our internal sales, marketing and distribution capabilities, we may choose to delay the commercialization of our products and/or the commercialization of our products could be adversely impacted.